josephlilleberg/obsidian-letterboxd-plus/README.md

 **Letterboxd+** brings that experience into Obsidian, giving you full control over how you log, explore, and reflect on what you watch.
 Whether you’re keeping a watchlist, logging rewatches, or collecting favorite quotes, everything stays local, customizable, and yours.

  With support for watchlists, diaries, and more, **Letterboxd+** is your personal media journal — a centralized, flexible system for capturing your evolving taste in both films and series.

+> 💛 Enjoy using Letterboxd+?
+Consider supporting the project on [Ko-fi](https://ko-fi.com/josephlilleberg)

 ---
 ## 🚀 Setup Instructions